astronomer/astro-provider-anyscale/README.md

 - **Anyscale API Token**: Obtain your API token either by using the anyscale cli or through the [Anyscale console](https://console.anyscale.com/v2/api-keys?api-keys-tab=platform).

-- **Compute Config (optional)**: This ID specifies the machines that will execute your Ray script.
-You can either:
+- **Compute Config (optional)**: If you want to constrain autoscaling, you can specify the compute cluster that will execute your Ray script by either:
-  - Dynamically provide this via the `compute_config` input parameter, or
+  - Dynamically providing this via the `compute_config` input parameter, or
-  - Create a compute configuration in Anyscale and use the resulting ID in the `compute_config_id` parameter.
+  - Creating a compute configuration in Anyscale and using the resulting ID in the `compute_config_id` parameter.

 - **Image URI**: Specify the docker image you would like your operator to use.
 Make sure your image is accessible within your Anyscale account.
 Note, you can alternatively specify a containerfile that can be used to dynamically build the image